Agentic-Insights/codebase-context-spec/CODEBASE-CONTEXT.md

 1. Specification Document: The core definition of the Codebase Context format and usage.
 2. Context Editor: A tool for creating and editing .context.md files.
-3. TypeScript Linter: A linter implementation to validate .context.md files against the specification.
+3. CLI Tool: A command-line tool to validate .context.md files against the specification.

 The data flow in this system is as follows:
-Codebase -> .context.md files -> Linter -> Validation results
+Codebase -> .context.md files -> CLI -> Validation results

 This architecture ensures that the specification is well-defined, easy to implement, and can be validated automatically.